 …the song continues…you replay it over and over again as you drive back to 13A.

 Producer’s Playbook.
-You got to finish baby girl.
+You’ve got to finish, baby girl.
 It’s 98% done.

 You will talk about the power of valence—focus on Peterson’s Maps of Meaning and Campbell’s Mythic Worlds, Modern Worlds, which all talk about anomalies to pay attention to—spirit guides.

-The night before you had your first official Love Story Editor’s meeting and the three women who listened as you Zoom Screen Shared The Love Story Wireframes to show the power of the character arch, as in synonymous with the Arc of the Covenant as well as Noah’s Arc with God’s promise to Noah…it’s about taking the step towards where God wants you to be.
+The night before you had your first official Love Story Editor’s meeting and the three women who listened as you Zoom screen-shared The Love Story Wireframes to show the power of the character arc, as in synonymous with the Arc of the Covenant as well as Noah’s Arc with God’s promise to Noah…it’s about taking the step towards where God wants you to be.

 Darko, the USC film graduate and filmmaker/writer, has responded to your All Call for Producer’s contributing to the next Love Story Volume 3.
 He asks you how your trip is going.
 “Must be the best time of your life right?”
 He asks via text.